K2Konkol/DevOps/README.md

-This project is a part of Masters Thesis on Microservices.
+This project is a part of Master's Thesis on Microservices.

 The purpose was to build working solution applying microservices approach using Docker and Kubernetes.